At Peninsula Behavioral Health we believe that leadership means caring for the whole community.

 Wendy Sisk joined our staff in 2002.
 She holds a Master of Science in Counseling Psychology from Central Washington University and is a Licensed Mental Health Counselor.

-Before joining the PBH team Wendy worked at Community Psychiatric Clinic (Seattle) providing afterhours crisis support and serving as the Residential Screener.
-She also worked for Fairfax Hospital (Kirkland) as an Evaluator on the Psychiatric Assessment Team and served as a volunteer for four years as a Domestic Violence and Sexual Assault Advocate in Ellensburg.
+Before joining the PBH team Wendy worked at Community Psychiatric Clinic (Seattle) where she provided afterhours crisis support and served as the Residential Screener.
+She also worked for Fairfax Hospital (Kirkland) as an Evaluator on the Psychiatric Assessment Team.
+She served as a volunteer for four years as a Domestic Violence and Sexual Assault Advocate in Ellensburg.

 Wendy was initially hired as a Case Manager but has primarily worked as a Designated Mental Health Professional since 2004.
 In 2010, Wendy was promoted to supervise Crisis Intervention Services and a year later also assumed responsibility for the Community Support Services.
 Wendy was promoted to the position of Clinical Director on August 9, 2014.
 Finally in 2016 Wendy was promoted to the position of Chief Executive Officer.

 Joseph Reis, ARNP has served in many healthcare leadership roles since 1991.
 First as a career Officer in the United States Army and most recently as the Director of Clinical Operations at Logistics Health Inc. in La Crosse, WI.